KeesStraatman/Image-annotation-macro/README.md

 To run the macro a single time open an image and via Plugins > Macros > Run... select the macro.
 Alternatively install it via Plugins > Macros > Install ... and the macro will be added to the Plugins > Macros menu, till you restart ImageJ/Fiji.

+## Disclaimer

+All the macros published on this repository can be used at your own risk.
+Although I did my best to ensure that they run as intended, there may be bugs, not expected use or changes to the ImageJ code that results in unexpected behaviour.
+If you notice a problem with any of the macros please let me know and I can try to solve the problem.

 ## Publications acknowledging this macro:

 Vallardi G, Allan LA, Crozier L, Saurin AT (2019) Division of labour between PP2A-B56 isoforms at the centromere and kinetochore.
 Elife.
 8:e42619. doi: 10.7554/eLife.42619.